carpentries-incubator/gap-lesson/05-small-groups.md

 fail
 ~~~

+> ## `AllSmallGroups` runs out of memory - what to do?{.callout}
+>
+> * Use iteration over `[1..NrSmallGroups(n)]` as shown in the function above
+> * Use `IdsOfAllSmallGroups` which accepts same arguments as `AllSmallGroups`
+> but returns ids instead of groups.

+Iterating over `[1..NrSmallGroups(n)]` gives you more flexibility if you need
+more control over the progress of calculation.
+For example, the next version
-The next version shows how to print additional information about the progress
+of our testing function prints additional information about the number of the
-of computation.
+group being tested.
 It also supplies the testing function as an argument (why do
 you think this is better?).

 ~~~ {.gap}